-One of my fathers-in-law was a cop.
+One of the most challenging people I have ever had to accommodate was Hot & Hunky’s dad.
+He was ex-military and an ex-cop.
 He bragged about riding motorcycles year-round in the ‘60s.
-“Heck, yes, (except he didn’t say heck) it was cold.
+“Heck, yeah, (except he didn’t say heck) it was cold.
 We’d wrap our legs with newspaper as insulation under our uniforms.
 The department wasn’t full of wimps, women and weaklings like it is now.”

 I would have done just about anything to get rid of him.

-But then, I found this Bible verse: If your enemy is hungry, give him food to eat; if he is thirsty, give him water to drink.
+Then, I found this Bible verse in Proverbs 25: If your enemy is hungry, give him food to eat; if he is thirsty, give him water to drink.
 In doing this, you will heap burning coals on his head, and the LORD will reward you.

 After complaining to God about him for the millionth time, I found another Scripture passage, Matthew 25:35–40.
 Jesus is talking to a crowd, and he says, “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me.”

 When the crowd asks him when they had done all that, Jesus answers, “Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.”